 Looking for more ways to help to support your child’s immune system?
 Learn more here.

-Sometimes, your child might not be getting enough vitamin D. Identifying low vitamin D status, with your health care professional, in childhood may have positive implications throughout your child’s life.
+Sometimes, your child might not be getting enough vitamin D.

 While there are some ways you may help to prevent insufficient vitamin D when sunlight is inadequate, if you have concerns about your child’s health, talk to your health care professional.

 Mothers who are deficient have been shown to give birth to children with low vitamin D status .
 Ensuring your levels are adequate during pregnancy may help prevent deficiency in your infant.

 Vitamin D is sometimes assumed to be plentiful in a healthy diet but unfortunately, there are very few foods that contain it.
 Egg yolks and fatty fish such as salmon contain some and other foods including breakfast cereals, types of margarine and spreads may be fortified with it.

 It’s been suggested that during summer, Australians with fair skin may be able to achieve adequate levels by spending just a few minutes in the sun on either side of the peak UV times .